RightsandWrongsgit/ARMTEC/cicd/howtouseit.md

 <br>

 The next flash screen that pops up may or may not be helpful.
-That first step is a good one if this is your first using Platform.sh because it sets up the CLI or Command Line Interface.
+That first step, to "Download the CLI", is a good one if this is your first using Platform.sh because it sets up the CLI or Command Line Interface.
 You will use that later while working with your project on you local machine because it offers from convenient shortcuts.
 So install it as instructured.<br>

 <img src="../cicd/captures/howtouseit36a.png"  width="600">